Colombia was preliminarily awarded 9M EUR by the NAMA Facility to implement a program to reduce GHGs in the refrigeration sector. continue reading »

 This presentation outlines the development process for creating an integrated solid waste management NAMA in Colombia.

 At a press conference at the 18th Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) in Doha, Omar Ramírez Tejada, Executive Vice President of the National Council on Climate Change and the Clean Development Mechanism (CNCCMDL) in the Dominican Republic and member of CCAP’s Mitigation Action Implementation Network (MAIN),... continue reading »

 This executive summary outlines potential options for creating an integrated solid waste management system in four Colombian municipalities.
 The report represents the initial phase of a broader, Canadian-funded initiative to implement a nationally appropriate mitigation action (NAMA) in Colombia’s waste sector that would reduce greenhouse gas emissions and promote sustainable development.

-Working on the ground with Colombia CCAP worked on the ground with leading Colombian stakeholders throughout 2012 to develop a proposal for a Transit-Oriented Development NAMA to implement and finance transit-centered neighborhoods.
-By changing long-term land use patterns, the TOD NAMA will cut growth in driving by 25 percent, ensuring greenhouse gas emissions reductions... continue reading »
+Working on the ground with Colombia CCAP worked on the ground with leading Colombian stakeholders to develop a proposal for a Transit-Oriented Development NAMA in order to implement and finance transit-centered neighborhoods.
+By changing long-term land use patterns using the proven GHG-reduction “technology” of the TOD neighborhood (high-quality pedestrian amenities, frequent public transit service, and... continue reading »

 Working on the ground with Colombia In partnering with Colombia’s Ministry of Environment and Sustainable Development (MADS), private sector stakeholders and local industry experts, CCAP is helping to implement an integrated solid waste management NAMA to maximize economic value from waste streams and also reduce GHG emissions by: diverting solid waste away from landfills, using... continue reading »